MReintop/DataEngProject_Team2/README.md

 6. Search keywords meaning? https://www.wikidata.org/wiki/Property:P646 Filter those to readable data ?
 7. We need to upload the data here ?
 No we need to make airflow project and open the data there.
-8.uniforming content structure, e.g, clustering similar tags ...
+8.uniforming content structure, e.g, clustering similar tags
+* We need to define the relations betweeen memes , how is useful to store then?
+* Also map urls to IDs
+* Add parent to each meme and they are Ids
+...
 -----
 Lets cleanse first.